top of page

 You can also use catch to improve your peripheral vision.
 Instead of tossing balls directly at you, your partner should throw them overhead or slightly to your left or right.
 You’ll miss a lot at first, but as your brain adapts, you’ll get faster.

-Another important part of eye-hand coordination is the ability to switch your focus quickly between things close to you (like a defender bearing down on you) and far away (like fielding a high deep kick).
-And you can actually improve this skill by spending a few of minutes per day on a simple near-far drill, says Josh Sandell, DC, a sports medicine specialist and conditioning coach.
+#2 Exercise Your Eyes Another vital part of eye-hand coordination is the ability to switch your focus quickly between things close to you (like a defender bearing down on you) and far away (like fielding a high deep kick).
+And you can actually improve this skill by spending a few minutes per day on a simple near-far drill, says Josh Sandell, DC, a sports medicine specialist and conditioning coach.
+Take two similarly-sized, detailed objects—like playing cards, book covers, or magazines—and place one about 18 inches away from you and the other about 10 feet away.
+Focus on the nearer object for five seconds, studying as many details as you can, then switch to the far object.
+Switch back and forth for a minute or two, each time trying to notice new details.

-Eye-hand coordination probably isn’t something you think about consciously when you head out for a pick-up game or a workout, but it should be, says Sandell.
+#3 Stay Conscious While You Play Eye-hand coordination probably isn’t something you think about consciously when you head out for a pick-up game or a workout, but it should be, says Sandell.
 He cites a well-known study about basketball players who improved their free-throw percentage by 22 percent by using a “quiet eye” technique – essentially, focusing on the hoop’s front rim for at least one second before shooting.

-“This kind of focus can be incorporated during any form of athletic movement, but it’s got to be conscious—at least at first, until it becomes second-nature and you don’t realize you’re doing it,” says Sandell.
+“This kind of focus can be incorporated during any form of athletic movement, but it’s got to be conscious—at least at first until it becomes second nature and you don’t realize you’re doing it,” says Sandell.

 Bottom line: Eye-hand coordination may seem like something you’re either born with or not, but it can also be a learned skill.
 For more sport-specific drills and suggestions based on your current abilities, ask your eye doctor or a sports vision specialist.
 (You can find one using the American Optometric Association’s advanced doctor search.)